Exclusive - Europe moves to ban South African citrus imports

 But the bloc's food safety watchdog is analysing the situation and if its studies show the disease has a risk of taking hold in Europe's estimated 500,000 hectares of citrus groves, the EU could extend the ban.

-EU farm union Copa-Cogeca said if the planned ban was confirmed it would be a step in the right direction, but urged the Commission to impose restrictions on next year's South African citrus harvest.

-"What we need is measures for 2014 before imports start again in March," Copa-Cogeca Secretary General Pekka Pesonen said in a statement.

-The head of the South African Citrus Growers' Association, Justin Chadwick, said any type of ban by the EU would be "most unfortunate".
+The head of the South African Citrus Growers' Association, Justin Chadwick, warned the Commission against a ban.

-"Global experts have confirmed that citrus black spot is not a risk (to Europe), so a ban would seem unnecessary," he told Reuters.
+"Global experts have confirmed that citrus black spot is not a risk, so a ban would seem unnecessary," he told Reuters.

 SPANISH PRESSURE